 For NCBI-stored data – https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?page=email&from=loginOpens in a New Tab

-The TARGET Data Matrix evolves over time to meet the needs of the research community.
-We encourage users to send comments, questions, and suggestions for improvement to firstname.lastname@example.org.
+We want the TARGET Data Matrix to meet the needs of the research community and encourage users to send comments, questions, and suggestions for improvement to firstname.lastname@example.org.

 The Data Matrix links to both open and controlled access TARGET data.
 To obtain specific datasets or metadata, including descriptions of each project, users can hover over the text within the table and click to access the appropriate files.
-The pilot TARGET projects, acute lymphoblastic leukemia (ALL) and neuroblastoma (NBL), are separated by phase: Phase I, the pilot portion of the initiative; and Phase II.
-Note: NBL data are color-coded by phase.
+The pilot TARGET project in acute lymphoblastic leukemia (ALL) is separated by phase: Phase I, the pilot portion of the initiative; and Phase II.

 Raw or low level data files (level 1)

 Normalized and integrated data (levels 2 and 3)

 Black = unavailable